Beer Braised Pork Carnitas

 What are Carnitas?

 Carnitas — which means “little meats” in Spanish — is a Mexican pork dish.
 Pork is slow cooked/braised or simmered for several hours with seasonings and lard until it is so tender that is can be shredded.
 At the end of cooking, the meat is roasted to make it crisp.
-This confit method yields pork that’s so rich and tender but most of us don’t have that much lard if any lard at home to cook it in this manner but there is a nice and easy way to make them without it.
-It may not be as authentic but its still undeniably delicious.
+This confit method yields pork that’s so rich and tender but most of us don’t have that much lard if any lard at home to cook it in this manner but there is a nice and easy way to make it without it.
+It may not be as authentic but it’s still undeniably delicious.
 It has to do with the cut of pork you use.
 Some recipes call for cooking the pork whole but I chose to portion the pork roast so it cooks faster and more evenly.
 Some recipes call for searing the pork whole or the pieces to lock in flavor and moisture.
 I chose not to for simplicity sake but if you prefer to do that definitely feel free to sear the pork pieces all over in the skillet before adding the rest of the ingredients to pan.

 What cut of pork is best for carnitas?

 The best kind of pork for these carnitas is either pork shoulder or pork butt.
 This cut of pork has streaks of fat to keep things moist and juicy while it cooks, and one that can stand up to and benefit from a lower temperature and long cooking time.
 Essentially that fat sort of melts and creates delicious pan juices for the pork to cook in.
 It’s high fat content sort of mimics braising in the lard.
 I made this carnitas recipe in partnership with Metro and was happy to share a beloved simple recipe using Ontario pork, and their Selection brand flour tortillas - the perfect recipe for national beer day.
 It’s braised in beer and it’s also perfect served with a cold tall one too.